mhaskar/ExchangeFinder/README.md

 askar•/opt/redteaming/ExchangeFinder(main⚡)»

 ```
+### Scan single domain

-To scan one domain you can use the option `--domain` like the following:
+To scan single domain you can use the option `--domain` like the following:

 ```
 askar•/opt/redteaming/ExchangeFinder(main⚡)» python3 exchangefinder.py --domain dummyexchangetarget.com